Domains »Register a New Domain

 On WordPress.com, you can register a custom domain (for example, yourgroovydomain.com) and use it instead of your blog’s current address (such as yourgroovysite.wordpress.com).
 Your old address will still work, but we will automatically redirect traffic from your old address to your new one.

-Domain Registration is a paid upgrade that costs $18.00 per domain ($25.00 for .me domains), per blog, per year.
-You can register as many domains as you want on the same blog, but you have to pay for each registration separately.
+Domain Registration is a paid upgrade that starts at $18.00 per domain, per year.
+You can register as many domains as you want on the same site, but you have to pay for each registration separately.

 If you already have a domain registered, you can map your existing domain to your blog – it doesn’t have to be registered with us.
 You can also map your blog to a subdomain, if you already have a website up and you want your blog in a subdomain of that site.